 1. The slice.
 Not too thick, not too thin.
 About 1/4 inch will do.
-If you have a food processor with an extra-wide chute (like my Breville (affiliate link) that I heart up to the moon and all the way back), it’s super easy to do.
+If you have a food processor with an extra-wide chute (like my Breville you can get on Amazon here* that I heart up to the moon and all the way back), it’s super easy to do.
 But it also works well with a large and sharp knife.
 It still works with a small and dull knife, it’s just going to take longer.

 2. The cooking device.
 This is important: Do not even attempt to make this in a regular toaster.
 Seriously, don’t.
 Because this will mess up everything and just ruin the entire day for you.
 (Not that I’d ever let my days get ruined by raw sweet potato toast, nope, not at all.)
 Bottom line: Use your oven for this one.